Free Me (album): Singles

-The album's lead single, "Free Me", was released in May 2003.
+The album's title track was released as its first single in May 2003.
 The song immediately picked up airplay, peaking at number five on the UK Singles Chart.

 "Maybe" was released as the second single in October 2003, and also gained extensive airplay throughout the United Kingdom, peaking at number six.

 In January 2004, "I'll Be There" was released as the third single from the album.
 Like its two predecessors, it performed well on the charts, peaking at number seven on the UK chart.

 Later in the year, in May, "Crickets Sing for Anamaria", was released as the fourth single.
 The song peaked at number 15 on the UK Singles Chart.

 In the United States, both "Free Me" and "Maybe" were dance club regulars, reaching numbers four and six on the Billboard Hot Dance Club Play chart, respectively.

 Critical reception

-The album was acclaimed by critics for its catchy and fun use of sounds from the Motown and the 1960s era.
-BBC Music says the album is "light and frothy, like a good cappuccino, but this time it's with the sugar taken out".
-Stephen Thomas Erlewine of AllMusic gave a positive review saying, "This music is stylish without being flashy, thanks in large part to the charmingly tuneful, sturdy songs (all but one bearing a writing credit from Emma).
+Free Me was well-received by music critics, many of whom approved of the use of sounds from the Motown and 1960s era.
+BBC Music said the album is "light and frothy, like a good cappuccino, but this time it's with the sugar taken out".
+General acclaim was given to the album by Stephen Thomas Erlewine of AllMusic, who described the album as being the best Spice Girl-related record.
+He noted: "This music is stylish without being flashy, thanks in large part to the charmingly tuneful, sturdy songs (all but one bearing a writing credit from Emma).
 While Bunton may still have a small, sweet voice, she's developed a stronger presence on record, giving this album not just a face, but a fetching persona that's hard to resist".

 According to Lynsey Hanley from newspaper The Daily Telegraph, Bunton's new musical direction was "a brave move, given that high-sheen, saucy R&B is currently the main mode of expression for female pop performers, but Emma's lilting vocals and only faintly suggestive image suit this album's less aggressive style".

 "The album's got charm, grace and it's fun", said Q magazine.
 Marie Claire magazine said it "mixes up bossa nova with James Bond soundtrack" and that "Emma resembles a seductive Brigitte Bardot".